 CEPF's Fourth Cohort of Grantees Includes:

 CEPF Cohort Three Grantees

 In September 2013, CEPF made its third round of grant awards.
-The grants support an ecosystem of ten nonprofit organizations working on deeper learning through policy change in California.
-A total of $2.52 million was awarded.
-Each grantee received a two-year, general operating support grant and will receive technical and capacity-building assistance throughout the life of the grant.
+The grants support an ecosystem of 10 nonprofit organizations working on Deeper Learning through policy change in California.
+A total of $3.02 million was awarded.

 CEPF Cohort Two Grantees